google/trillian/README.md

 and is something that in practices we expect a small number of dedicated auditors to perform, rather than being done by each client.

 Verifiable Log-Backed Maps use a sparse Merkle Tree implementation.
-There is more details on how these work in the [Revocation Transparency](docs/RevocationTransparency.pdf) paper.
+There are more details on how these work in the [Revocation Transparency](docs/RevocationTransparency.pdf) paper.
 Note that they are not specific to handling X.509 certificates and, as implemented in this project, can store any type of data.